qchenevier/MBA_memoire/doc/quotes.md

 **STRUCTURAL CHANGE IN THE ECONOMY AND SOCIO-INSTITUTIONAL INERTIA**

 The existing institutions take a long time to grasp the transformations taking place.
 The new technologies are very visible indeed, but their consequences take a long time to reach public awareness.
-The general framework of socioeconomic regulation has a natural inertia.
-As a result, the social consequences of each transition are vast and profound, as is the human suffering.
-They involve widespread unemployment; the obsolescence of qualifications at all levels, the geographic dislocation of people and activities; the growth of rapid wealth at one end and of growing poverty at the other.

 It is then that the social pressure for change is clearly felt.
-So, during paradigm transitions, there are very intense transformations in technology and the economy and a high level of inertia and confusion in the socio-institutional sphere.
 Thus, long wave transitions are processes of "creative destruction".

 Last time around, to overcome the great depression of the 1930's, it was necessary to surmount the prevailing notions about the superiority of free market mechanisms and accept the establishment of massive and systematic State intervention in the economy, generally following Keynesian principles.
 Today, almost every one of these innovations, relatively effective and widely accepted until the 1970's, is under question.